-The personal injury lawyers at Schultz & Myers Law Firm are reviewing potential claims for individuals throughout the United States who have suffered from Stevens-Johnson Syndrome after taking Dilantin.
+The personal injury lawyers at Schultz & Myers Personal Injury Lawyers are reviewing potential claims for individuals throughout the United States who have suffered from Stevens-Johnson Syndrome after taking Dilantin.

 Dilantin, an anticonvulsant used as a treatment of epilepsy may increase the risk of Stevens-Johnson Syndrome (SJS) or Toxic Epidermal Necrolysis (TEN); both serious, and potentially fatal skin reactions.